Monterosso beach - one of the best places to stay when visiting Cinque Terre with kids

 This gives you plenty of time to explore all five towns, enjoy the scenic hikes, take in the coastal views, and still have time to relax by the sea.

-If you have less than three days, you can still get a good feel for the area, but you may have to skip a town or two or cut out activities like hiking.
+If you have less than three days, you can still get a good feel for the area, but you may have to skip a town or two or cut out some activities, like hiking.

-With 3 days in Cinque Terre, you’ll get the perfect balance of adventure, stunning landscapes, and laid-back coastal vibes.
+However, with 3 days in Cinque Terre, you’ll be there enough time for a balance of adventure, admiring the stunning landscapes, and relaxing.

 Where To Stay In Cinque Terre